lucas-martinati/Applications_Automatical_Installer/README.md

 ## 🔽 Installation

-Run the 'install_python_and_packages' BAT file, then you need to restart it to be able to install the packages (unless Python was already installed).
+Run the `public > install_python_and_packages` BAT file, then you need to restart it to be able to install the packages (unless Python was already installed).

 ## 🤔 Explications